gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Describe moments rather than details and give some backstory about the *Guinevere* and life at sea.
     -   Show Iffy and Wales getting to know each other.
     -   Iffy messages Honesty occasionally but realizes that Honesty doesn't like chatting that way.
--   Wales spots a cloaked ship chasing them, which kicks off the action sequence.
+-   Wales spots a cloaked ship chasing them, which kicks off the action.
     -   Wales assembles a small drone from his toolbox to get a closer look.
     -   The ship turns out to be the *Taroona*.
 -   They can't outrun it, so Wales triggers a sea boil using his drone as a bomb.